Jackson Hole Traveler - Visitor Guide

 • Indigenous Arts and Cultural Demonstration Program Speaker Series at Colter Bay Amphitheater in Grand Teton National Park.
 Free event held from 8-8:45 p.m. every Saturday through September 20th.

-• Historic Downtown Walking Tours - The Jackson Hole History Museum's walking tours are held Wednesday, Thursday and Friday at 10:30 am at the museum from May to September.
+• Historic Downtown Walking Tours - The Jackson Hole History Museum's walking tours are held on Wednesday, Thursday and Friday at 10:30 am at the museum from May to September.
 You can purchase at the front desk.

 • Enjoy some good old-fashioned swing dancing with the world-famous Stagecoach Band every Sunday from 6-10 p.m.
 The Stagecoach Band has been playing at the Stagecoach bar since 1969.
 Often referred to as "Church," the band has been a Sunday night local favorite for generations.